jaimerodriguez/holodemo/README.md

 	2. Position for your stage.
 Recommendation is:
 	   Transform.Position = **(4,1,0.5)**, if your room allows, see setup above for explanation.
        Scale = **.005, 0.005, 0.005**
-	3. Add a RigidBody component to the BB8.
+	3. Add a **RigidBody** component to the BB8.
 		1. Mass = **10**
 		2. Drag = **0**
 		2. Gravity = **Unchecked**.
 We will turn this on later from script via voice command.
 	1. Add a **Box Collider** to the BB8.
 		1. Ensure Istrigger is **Unchecked**.
 		1. Size **X=180, Y=135, Z=116.1**; //these are so large due to the scale of our free model.
-	1. Add a **Demo Interactable**Component to the BB8.
+	1. Add a **Demo Interactable** component to the BB8.
 This script is what helps us with Tapping the component, and having it walk around the scene.
 		1. Tap Force Strength **=10** (the default)
 	3. Drag the Yoda model into the scene hierarchy.
  		1. Position it accordingly (see setup above).
 Recommended is **X=5, Y=1, Z= 0**
 		2. Scale =  **.25,.25, .25**
 		3. Rotation= **0, -90,0**

-	4. Add a **RigidBody **component to Yoda GameObject, so it collides with floor.
+	4. Add a **RigidBody**component to Yoda GameObject, so it collides with floor.
  		5. Mass = **60**,
  		6. Use Gravity = **unchecked**

-	6. Add a **MeshCollider ** component to the Yoda game object
+	6. Add a **MeshCollider** component to the Yoda game object
-		6. Convex = **checked **
+		6. Convex = **checked**
 		7. Mesh =  **Mesh1**.
 To find Mesh1: In the Project pane go to *Assets/HololensDemo/Models/Yoda/* and expand the Yoda model.
 You should see a Mesh1 mesh and a Jedi_Masters_ mesh.Drag Mesh1 to the collider.

 	4. Drag the **Cursor** prefab (in *HololensDemo/Prefabs*) into the scene.